cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/apollo.md

 | ConfigParser    | defaultConfigParser                           | The default parser, which defaults to parsing json format data (only parsing JSON format is supported currently) |

 ### Governance Policy
-> The namespace in the following example uses fixed policy values, with default values for APPID and Cluster.
+> The namespace in the following example uses fixed policy values, with default values for AppID and Cluster.
 The service name is ServiceName and the client name is ClientName

 #### Rate Limit